bosmoment/PineTime-apps/README.md

 ### Getting started

-First follow the quick start guide from RIOT[5] to get familiar and validate your toolchain.
+First follow the [quick start] guide from RIOT to get familiar with RIOT's build system and validate your toolchain functionality.

-When checking out this repository, don't forget to initialize the RIOT submodule contained within: `git submodule init`.
+When checking out this repository, don't forget to initialize the RIOT submodule contained within this repository with: `git submodule update`.

 Applications are contained in the `apps` dir with a single application per directory.
 The `pinetime` application should give you a good starting point.

+Use `make all` in the application directory to build the firmware, `make flash` to flash it on the target and `make term` to get a serial connection to the device.

 Currently the Segger J-Link tools are used for flashing the application.
 It is possible to use a different programmer by overriding the settings in the